CoolBeansProgramming/Forecasting-with-R-and-Excel/README.md

 # Forecasting with R and Excel

-Forecast the next eight months of retail sales per day in the US.
-The historical data is from January 1, 1992 - June 1, 2020.
+Given historical data of U.S. dollar retail sales from January 1, 1992 - June 1, 2020, forecast the next eight months of retail sales per day using Excel and R.

 In Excel, I will use FORECAST.ETS().